marcelorolotti/Internship-ROLOTTI-4-5_26/README.md

 --------------------------
 Fabrication Files

-2D and 3D designs for laser cutting and 3D-printing, including larva chambers, chamber mounts, and pedestals.
+2D and 3D designs for laser cutting and 3D-printing, including larva chambers panels and chamber mount.

 STEP files for CAD designs